coderbeez/interior-architect/README.md

 **Search Engine Optimisation** The next thing to work on before my client launches her site is SEO.

-**Automated Fulfillment** Currently fulfillment for paid downloads is manual but we would like to take advantage of automated fulfillment using webhooks as outlined in [Stripe's documentation](https://stripe.com/docs/payments/checkout/fulfillment#webhooks).
+**Automated Fulfilment** Currently fulfilment for paid downloads is manual but we would like to take advantage of automated fulfilment using webhooks as outlined in [Stripe's documentation](https://stripe.com/docs/payments/checkout/fulfillment#webhooks).

 **Search Facility** As the client is currently building up her portfolio and blogs she did not want a search facility, feeling it would emphasis the lack of content.
 As content grows, I really feel this is something the site will need.

-**Email** Currently emails are sent from a gmail that was setup specifically for the site.
+**Email** Currently emails are sent from a Gmail that was setup specifically for the site.
 In time the client would like emails to come from coletteosullivan.com

 ## Technologies & Programmes Used